MaxPeal/obinex/README.md

 # Internals
 ## Architecture
 Below you can see the overall architecture of the system.
+Unlabeled arrows are filesystem operations.
 Violet and green show typical paths for a binary and its output.

 ![architecture overview](arch.png)